fausecteam/ctf-gameserver-ansible/README.md

 * `ctf-gameserver-db-prolog` installs PostgreSQL, creates the required databases, sets their permissions and prepares the main database for initialization through `ctf-gameserver-web`.
 No configuration of the PostgreSQL server is performed, so you probably still have to and fine-tune the settings in "postgresql.conf" and allow remote access in "pg_hba.conf".
 * `ctf-gameserver-db-epilog` adjusts database permissions once the main database has been initialized through `ctf-gameserver-web`.
 * `ctf-gameserver-submission` performs installation and configuration of the [Submission component](https://www.ctf-gameserver.org/flags.html#submission).
+* `ctf-gameserver-vpnstatus` performs installation and configuration of the VPN Status Checker component.
 * `ctf-gameserver-web` installs and configures the [Web component](https://www.ctf-gameserver.org/web.html).
 It also intializes the main databse (using Django's facilities).
 Only the raw WSGI interface is provided, so you still have to set up a web and application server (like uwsgi) yourself.

 Requirements